 In an interview taped after he retired, Boyd describes that mock combat over the Nevada desert in terms that illuminate the unique way his mind worked:

 I would see myself in a vast ball – I would be inside the ball – and I could visualize all the actions taking place around the ball [while] all the time of course I am maneuvering....
 I could visualize from two reference points.
 When I was fighting air-to-air, I could see myself as a detached observer looking at myself, plus all the others around me.

 Unusually, in an American military that believed in regular rotations, Boyd stayed at the Fighter Weapons School for six years, teaching a generation of American and foreign fighter pilots.
 Meanwhile, he changed the school’s emphasis from gunnery (how to shoot) to tactics (how to prevail).
 He also taught himself calculus at night, and he dictated what would be his only significant print publication.
-The mimeographed Aerial Attack Study was the first attempt to explain air combat maneuvers as an interlinked series of moves and countermoves, one flowing logically into the next.
+The mimeographed Aerial Attack Study (available as a $2.99 PDF file) was the first attempt to explain air combat maneuvers as an interlinked series of moves and countermoves, one flowing logically into the next.
 “Within a decade Boyd’s [monograph] had become the tactics manual for air forces around the world,” writes Jarmo Lindberg of the Finnish Air Force.
 “It forever changed the way they fought.”